mattjnewberry/mattjnewberry.github.io/_posts/2020-7-29-static-hosting.md

 ---
 layout: post
 title: Route53, S3, Cloudfront, Github Pages and the Struggles of Hosting
-description: Exploring how to utilize AWS Free tier and Github Pages to create a fast, maintainable website using Route53, Cloudfront, AWS Certificate Manager, Github Pages and Jekyll
 ---

-**NOTE:** All costs are correct as of 2020.08.01 and are subject to change.
+In this project blog I'll be exploring how to utilize AWS Free tier and Github Pages to create a fast, maintainable website using Route53, Cloudfront, AWS Certificate Manager, Github Pages and Jekyll

 It seems only fitting that the first post is about the site you're currently on, so I guess we can call this project a success.
 This post will explain the technologies used to deploy this static site, some tips on getting it working and the endless struggles of routing and DNS caches.